 Shirazi Salad Ingredients

-- Cucumber: ideally you need a type of cucumber that doesn’t have too many seeds and skin that isn’t tough or bitter.
-Choose Persian cucumber if you can, but long English cucumber will work just fine!
+- Cucumber: is a key ingredient!
+Ideally, you need a type of cucumber that doesn’t have too many seeds (get seedless cucumbers if you can) and thin skin.
+Choose Persian cucumbers if you can, but long English cucumbers will work just fine!

 - Tomatoes: we use baby plum tomatoes or cherry tomatoes for this Persian Salad, however, if you can find Roma Tomatoes or any tomatoes with fewer seeds (less moisture in them) they will be perfect in this Shirazi Salad recipe.

 - Yellow Pepper: can be substituted with any other pepper you have on hand.
-We love using yellow or orange simply because it adds another colour to the salad.
+We love using yellow or orange simply because it adds another colour to the salad, but green bell peppers are more traditional.

 - Onion: red onion works best, as it is sweeter and slightly milder in flavour than brown or white onion.
 Plus it adds another colour to your salad.

 - Mint: can be substituted with dried mint (which is actually a traditional way to make this Iranian Salad).
-We personally love fresh finely chopped mint in this salad.
+We personally love fresh herbs in this salad.

 Shirazi Salad Dressing

-Traditionally made with verjuice (or ab-ghooreh), which is sour grape juice, we opted for a more available ingredient of lime juice, but if you can find verjuice, don’t hesitate to use it instead for a more authentic Shirazi salad dressing.
+Traditionally made with verjuice (or ab-ghooreh), which is sour grape juice (unripe grape juice), we opted for a more available ingredient of lime juice, but if you can find verjuice, don’t hesitate to use it instead for a Shirazi salad dressing that is typical to Persian cuisine.

 - olive oil: we used extra virgin olive oil, but cold-pressed rapeseed oil will work here too!